RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

   - frontend
 ---

-The REGARDS frontend provide :
+The REGARDS frontend contains three differents interfaces:
- - A `Portal interface` fully configurable (layout and modules or features).
-Entry point see webapp/web_modules/business-modules/portal
+ - The `Portal interface`, fully configurable (layout, theme and modules displayed), that lists projects.
- - A `User interface` fully configurable (layout and modules or features).
-Entry point see webapp/web_modules/business-modules/user
+ - The `User interface`, fully configurable (layout, theme and modules displayed), that lets users browse project content.
- - An `Administrator interface`.
-Entry point see webapp/web_modules/business-modules/admin

-The configurable modules (or features) are [Dynamic modules](/frontend/modules/dynamic-modules/).
+ - The `Administrator interface` allows **Instance admin** to create Projects and **Project Admin** to configure projects.

+You can refer to the [#business-modules](business modules dependency graph) to get an overview on how these three interfaces are loaded by our app.

+Moreover, for the `Portal` and `User` interfaces, we've created [Dynamic modules](/frontend/modules/dynamic-modules/) to brings UI features that the administrator can controll (options, layout,...).

+### Overall architecture

 The REGARDS frontend is divided in several NPM modules, each one has a `package.json` file defining the name of the module in the application.
 It allows us to import a module using his name instead of using a relative path.

 ```